kingzamzon/docs/docs/coreConcepts/LitActionsAndPKPs/litActions.md

 Signing through Lit Actions opens up the possibilities of verifying information from external sources, such as from a Weather API.
 Within the Lit ecosystem this signed information is called a proof.

-## Working with External Smart Contracts
+## Permissionless Execution and Working With External Smart Contracts

-Lit Actions are not yet compatible with external smart contracts, though we are currently looking to develop our own native [event listening](https://litprotocol.notion.site/Event-based-triggers-for-PKPs-0b22532c571f4dffb08d6e84e9c5dd04) solution, in order to enable this permissionless execution.
+Right now, all Lit Actions have to be executed manually by a user.
+In order to enable the truly permissionless, "condition-based" execution of Lit Actions, we are working on developing our own native [event listening](https://litprotocol.notion.site/Event-based-triggers-for-PKPs-0b22532c571f4dffb08d6e84e9c5dd04) solution.

 Right now, you could use something like [Tenderly Web3 Actions](https://docs.tenderly.co/web3-actions/intro-to-web3-actions) to listen for an on-chain event and then call a Lit Action as a result.